• rumba@lemmy.zip

 Why people won't leave YouTube

 No one can match YouTube’s sheer scale.
 They have billions of videos and billions of users.
-Their monetization system means that creators are identified to create quality content for the platform.
+Their monetization system means that creators are incentivized to create quality content for the platform.

 By contrast, PeerTube’s best content is often mirrors or backups of content from other platforms.
 PeerTube is a great backup, but without monetization to incentivize creators, it’s not a real alternative.